ergosumdre/AI-Agent-for-Chrysler-Crossfire/README.md

 4. Perform topic modeling to better understand the dataset.

 ## Fine-Tuning the Model
-1. Use Unsloth to fine-tune a LLaMA-based LLM.
+1. Use [Unsloth](https://github.com/unslothai/unsloth) Unsloth to fine-tune a LLaMA-based LLM.
 2. Use WandB to optimize and sweep training parameters.
-3. Use Microsoft's PromptWizard to generate system prompts at inference.
+3. Use [Microsoft's PromptWizard] (https://github.com/microsoft/PromptWizard) to generate system prompts at inference.
 4. Optimize inference parameters to improve model performance.
 5. Develop methods to evaluate the model’s performance.